JaredYeDH/DBManagement/README.md

             DAO->
                 sqlparser.py
     // pending to be changed in the future, and will be wrapped in Class name space for ease to use
-    // this version is a powerful substitution for old sql template parser, which is developed as sql
-    // template lexical parsing tool.
+    // this version is a powerful substitution for old sql template parser, which was developed as sql template lexical parsing tool under the influence of mysql-python-connector.
+But the string template is really bad.
+So I decied to develop a simple sql template parser

 -- Methodology--